Table of Contents

 Another reason you may face a workers’ comp denial is that your injury doesn’t fall into the category of compensated injuries.

 Sometimes, it can be challenging to prove that injuries, conditions or even diseases are job-related.
 For instance, a stress-related injury can be hard to prove.
-Your employer’s insurance company may also cite a pre-existing condition or issue as the result of your injury to avoid liability.
+Your employer’s insurance company may also cite a preexisting condition or issue as the result of your injury to avoid liability.

 6. You Did Not Receive Any Medical Treatment for Your Injury

 You should see a doctor as soon as possible after sustaining your injury.
-Mention to your healthcare provider that this injury is job-related so the documentation for the workman’s comp appeal process can begin.
+Mention to your healthcare provider that this injury is job-related so the documentation for the workers’ comp appeal process can begin.
 You may need to select from an employer-approved list of doctors within 90 days after you receive your injury.
 Beyond these 90 days, you may go to your physician.

 Sometimes, we don’t notice any pain until a few days after sustaining an injury.
 As soon as you begin to feel discomfort or pain, visit your doctor.
 Let your physician know about the injury you received at work and how it happened.